mermehr/redmind-scripts/basic_recon/deep_recon/README.md

-## Basic colourized recon + parser script for nmap and gobuster with clean log output.
+## Basic colourized recon + parser script for nmap and gobuster with clean log output

 You can run these scripts together without any additional dependencies.